core-wg/oscore/draft-ietf-core-object-security.md

 OSCORE supports a subset of {{RFC7641}} operations performed in intermediary nodes as specified in this section.
 The use of Observe targets the requirements on forwarding of Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}, i.e. that observations go through any intermediate node, as illustrated in Figure 8 of {{RFC7641}}).

-Inner Observe is used to protect the value of the Observe option between the endpoints.
+Inner Observe is always used to protect the value of the Observe option between the endpoints.
 Outer Observe is additionally used to support a selected set of intermediate node operations that are useful while maintaining end-to-end security.

 In order to support Observe processing in OSCORE-unaware intermediaries, for messages with the Observe option the Outer Code MUST be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.